maliMirkec/personal-website/site/articles/interview-for-remote-working-hub.md

 Today, I am enjoying creating pixel-perfect, responsive, and modern websites for clients all over the world.
 I have worked with clients from more than 10 countries, from Saudi Arabia to Germany and Spain, to the United States.

 My focus is always on delivering the best experience for users on every device.
-Making faster, lighter, and more secure sites using WordPress or Static Page Generators is my speciality.
+Making faster, lighter, and more secure sites using WordPress or Static Page Generators is my specialty.

 When I am not coding, I like to write new articles on my blog.